 Starting with basic jobs and rising to chief engineer

 In 1983, Pagani arrived in Modena with nothing but determination and a recommendation letter from racing legend Juan Manuel Fangio.
-While most manufacturers turned him away,
+While most manufacturers turned him away, Lamborghini offered him the humblest position possible—sweeping the factory floors.
+This entry-level role masked his extraordinary talent, which didn’t stay hidden for long.

 The Countach Evoluzione and carbon fiber innovation